 We stopped to get Jasmine, making excuses to her parents.

-Not twenty minutes later we were at Bridget’s, sitting in front of her fireplace, calling Fire.
+Half an hour later, we were at Bridget’s, sitting in front of her fireplace, calling on Fire.

 It took several tries before he answered, and the second his face appeared, I asked, “Is Gem okay?”